 6. Scleral lenses can drastically improve quality of life: Patients with dry eyes struggle with pain, discomfort, eye exhaustion, confidence issues due to severe eye redness, and more.
 Scleral lenses do three things at once for these patients: they provide vision correction, they protect the eye, and they serve a therapeutic purpose by lubricating the eye.
 These factors can improve the quality of life of people with dry eye disease.
 They decrease pain and/or discomfort, eye redness, the need to repeatedly scratch the eyes or apply eyedrops, and simultaneously provide

 crisp, clear vision during wear.

-If you struggle with dry eye syndrome and have been looking for a more effective treatment method than just eyedrops and artificial tears, you should ask your Weston eye doctor about scleral lenses.
+If you struggle with dry eye syndrome and have been looking for a more effective treatment method than just eyedrops and artificial tears, you should ask your Fort Lauderdale eye doctor about scleral lenses.
 Call Weston Contact Lens Institute today to schedule your consultation and learn more about these special lenses.

 Dr. Elise Kramer from Weston Contact Lens Institute explains her unique scleral lens practice.